-If you had a condition that increased your risk of stroke five times* you would want to know as soon as possible to get treatment and reduce your risk.
-Unfortunately many people never feel symptoms and therefore never know they have Atrial Fibrillation, a commonly undiagnosed condition. learn more:
+If you had a condition that increased your risk of stroke five times, you would want to know as soon as possible to get treatment and reduce your risk.

-I UNDERSTAND HEARTS GO INTO SPASM DUE TO LACK OF OXYGEN.
-Many people tend to get irregular heartbeats, anyway...there are several types, and these can respond to this activity, as well.
+The heart goes into a spasm due to a lack of oxygen.
+As a result, many people tend to get irregular heartbeats, anyway.
+There are several types, and these can respond to this activity, as well.

-I suspect balance of o2 depends on the o2 levels needed by the individual and those requirements vary somewhat from person to person.
+The balance of o2 depends on the o2 levels needed by the individual, and those requirements vary somewhat from person to person.
 I also have seen very sick people with very high blood o2 levels and at least outwardly healthy ones with low 90 percentiles.

-Breathing exercises that work to even-out breathing THERE'S TWO GOOD WORDS," EVEN OUT" OR WHAT I CALL "BALANCE", and maintain good oxygen levels, are most conducive to decent state of health, and would tend to be a technique that can ward off more frequent episodes of chest pain and arrhythmias.
+Breathing exercises that work to even out breathing THERE'S TWO GOOD WORDS," EVEN OUT" OR WHAT I CALL "BALANCE.
+They help maintain good oxygen levels, are most conducive to a decent state of health, and tend to be a technique that can ward off more frequent episodes of chest pain and arrhythmias.

 But, it needs to be used with relaxation techniques and good nutrition, among other things.
 The awareness that one can do things to help oneself feels good--it is empowering.

-In the best world, everyone could be educated about the most commonly used medicines for their situation, and educated about the alternatives (this includes the "do nothing" scenario, without scare tactics), so they could make a choice for themselves.
+In an ideal scenario, everyone could be educated about the most commonly used medicines for their situation and the alternatives (this includes the "do nothing" scenario, without scare tactics), so they could choose for themselves.

 And, they would have people who are supportive of their choices!

-But, it needs to be tempered with common sense (like, if the problem gets out of hand, get to an emergency center or your Dr., to at least get assessed.
-If a heart attack event is too massive, it might not help enough (ie., too much area of heart muscle being starved for oxygen).
+But, it needs to be tempered with common sense (like, if the problem gets out of hand, get to an emergency center or your doctor., to at least get assessed.
+If a heart attack event is too massive, it might not help enough (i.e., too much area of heart muscle being starved for oxygen).

-It is important that people doing the emergency breathing exercise, should know to continue the exercise as long as they feel like their heart is either irregular of beat, or the pain is continuing, and seek medical help right away, as well!
+People doing the emergency breathing exercise must know to continue the exercise as long as they feel their heart is beating irregularly or the pain is continuing.
+They must seek medical help right away, as well!

-They need to get an assessment of what is happening, to best know how to proceed.
+They need to get an assessment of what is happening to know best how to proceed.
 I know there are fantastic facilities out there.
-But, there are also some pretty sloppy places, too.
+But there are also some pretty sloppy places.

 You pucker up and exhale through puckered lips, which causes the exhaled air to back up---it stays in the lungs a bit longer, allowing more of the oxygen in it to be extracted from it.

-That is a good way to describe it!
+That is an excellent way to describe it!